Home / Career Advice / Compensation / How to Negotiate Your Salary

 Salary negotiation is a conversation you want to have in person, over the phone, or via video call, if at all possible.
 When you’re ready to negotiate, ask the hiring manager to schedule a time to discuss the offer.

-While it’s acceptable to negotiate salary via email, you miss the subtleties of being face to face that can give you clues on the other party’s position.
+While it’s acceptable to negotiate salary via email, you miss the subtleties of face-to-face communication that can give you clues about the other party’s position.
 Ideally, you want to be able to engage in a back-and-forth conversation rather than just typing out your statement and waiting for a response.

 5. Consider the full package

-We focus mostly on salary when discussing negotiating, but don’t forget there are other important aspects to a company’s offer.
-Other forms of compensation, like bonuses and moving expenses, may be negotiable, while the full benefits package also plays a role in your total take-home pay.
+When discussing negotiating, people tend to focus mostly on salary but don’t forget the other important aspects of a company’s offer.
+Non-salary items like bonuses and moving expenses may be negotiable, while the full benefits package also affects your total compensation.
 For example, if the company has excellent employer-sponsored healthcare, that may mean less of your paycheck goes toward your premium.

 Paid time off is another important aspect to consider.
-If work-life balance or travel is high on your list of priorities, it may be worth settling for a slightly lower salary in exchange for an additional week of vacation.
+If work-life balance or travel are high on your priority list, you may be willing to settle for a slightly lower salary in exchange for an additional week of vacation.

 6. Prepare for the company’s response

 While it’s possible a prospective employer will come up to meet the salary you’re asking for right away, it’s more likely they’ll come back with a counter-offer that’s somewhere in between your asking price and theirs.
-This is why some negotiation experts suggest asking for slightly more than the actual dollar figure you want so you have wiggle room to “meet in the middle.”
+Some negotiation experts even suggest asking for slightly more than the actual dollar figure you want so you have wiggle room to “meet in the middle.”
 Take this into consideration when preparing to negotiate.

 Once you’ve laid your cards on the table and named the salary you want, the hiring manager might ask some forthright questions like whether you have any other offers and whether they are your top choice.
 You want to be prepared to answer these questions honestly but pragmatically.